mgoetzke/MappingTheMet/README.md

 MetArt users are are able to:

-- Explore the museum's collection by country of origin
+- See a broad overview of the museums's collection by country of origin
-- Explore the museum's collection by medium
+- Examine the museum's collection by country of origin to explore medium and other details
-- Explore the museum's collection by year
+- Explore the geographic distribution of the museum's collection by year of creation
-- Explore the museum's collection by 'highlight' designation
+- Filter the museum's collection by 'highlight' and 'on-view' designation

 ## Data & APIs